-Nectar plants are flowering plants that produces nectar.
+Nectar plants are flowering plants that produce nectar.
 Monarch butterflies rely on nectar for food, so all monarch habitat should have native wildflowers blooming the entire time that monarchs are in the state, usually from the end of April or early May through September.
 Because most plants don't stay in bloom for that whole time, good monarch habitat contains a variety of native nectar plants, which bloom at different times throughout the spring and summer.

 For information about where to find native plant seeds or seedlings in your area, please refer to the Wisconsin Native Plant Nurseries publication.
-For recommendations on plants for monarch butterflies, see the "Top 12" at the bottom of this page, and the full list from the USDA Natural Resources Conservation Service (includes growth habitat and blooming times).

 Monarch habitat should have little to no exposure to pesticides.
 Widespread herbicide use can eliminate the milkweed and nectar plants the monarchs need for food, and insecticides can kill or sicken the monarchs themselves.
 Be sure to ask your nursery about pesticide use before purchasing plants for your garden.

-Additionally, monarchs benefit from wind breaks and sheltered areas that they can use to pupate and turn from a caterpillar to an adult or use for roosting during migration.
+Monarchs benefit from wind breaks and sheltered areas that they can use to pupate and turn from a caterpillar to an adult or use for roosting during migration.
 Note that not all monarchs pupate on windbreaks or sheltered areas.